Skip to main content

 It is legal to hunt fox and coyote with the use of mouth or hand-operated calls, or with the use of recorded calls.
 Spotlights may be used to take fox and coyote.
 There are no restrictions on hunting hours or firearms for hunting fox and coyote.
 It is illegal to hunt fox or coyote from a roadway or with the use of any motor-driven conveyance.

-Badgers and bobcats are protected species.
-It is illegal to take these furbearers in Indiana.
-If you accidentally trap a badger or bobcat, report the incident to an Indiana Conservation Officer (DNR Law Enforcement).
-There is no penalty for reporting accidental captures.
-If the animal is dead, the carcass must be surrendered to an Indiana Conservation Officer.
-Information provided by hunters and trappers is an important means of determining the status and distribution of these species in Indiana.
+It is illegal to take a badger in Indiana.
+If you accidentally trap a badger, and the badger is dead, report it to an Indiana Conservation Officer (see DNR Law Enforcement).
+If a non-target animal is accidentally captured, the carcass must be surrendered to an Indiana Conservation Officer.
+If the animal is released alive, report the incident through the Indiana DNR Wildlife page.
+There is no penalty for accidental captures.
+Information provided by hunters and trappers about badgers is an important means of determining the status and distribution of this species in Indiana.

-Possession of Hides & Carcasses
+Possession of Furbearers

-Go to wildlife.IN.gov to obtain a list of Indiana licensed fur buyers, or call the Division of Fish & Wildlife at 317-232-4200 or 877-463-6367 (toll-free).
+Visit the Indiana DNR Trapping page to access a list of licensed fur buyers in Indiana, or contact the Division of Fish & Wildlife at 317-232-4200 or 877-463-6367 (toll-free) for assistance.

 Raccoons, foxes, or coyotes that are removed from a trap and kept alive must be confined in a cage or other enclosure that: (a) makes escape of the mammal unlikely and prevents the entrance of a free-roaming mammal of the same species; (b) is structurally sound; (c) is of sufficient strength for the species involved; (d) is maintained in good repair and smoothly secured to prevent escape or injury to the mammal in the enclosure; (e) is constructed to allow sufficient space for individual posture, to turn about freely, and make normal social movements; (f) is secured when unattended with protective devices at entrances and exits to prevent escapes if kept outdoors and if needed to prevent injuries to human or the mammal’s health; (g) and has ambient ventilation by means of windows, doors, vents, fans, or air conditioning to protect the health of the mammal and to minimize drafts, odors, and condensation.
+Night quarters, transportation cages, and nesting boxes may not be used as primary housing.
+Surface water must be adequately drained from a cage or enclosure where the mammal is housed.
+If necessary for the mammal in possession, adequate lighting must be provided by artificial or natural means and cycled for an appropriate photoperiod.
+The cages or enclosures must also have adequate shelter from the elements and provide adequate shade for the animals.

 You must remove and dispose of food wastes, feces, urine, and bedding from the enclosure.
 You must also remove from the enclosure and appropriately dispose of trash, garbage, debris, and carcasses as soon as they are observed.